 Versatile Folding E-Bike: Blix Vika+ Flex

-With a range up to 45 miles and a smaller folding frame, it’s perfect for city commuters.
-Plus, with the ability to step-thru the frame, it’s easy to get on and off at a moment’s notice.
+With a range of up to 45 miles and a smaller folding frame, it’s perfect for city commuters.
+Plus, with the ability to step through the frame, it’s easy to get on and off at a moment’s notice. - Electric Cargo Bike

 A cargo e-bike typically has one or more storage options for transporting goods.